keithfeb14/f1-race-replay/README.md

 - Adjust telemetry processing in `src/f1_data.py`.
 - Create custom telemetry windows using `PitWallWindow` base class (see above).

-## Contributing

-There have been several contributions from the community that have helped enhance this project.
-I have added a [contributors.md](./contributors.md) file to acknowledge those who have contributed features and improvements.

-If you would like to contribute, feel free to:

-- Open pull requests for UI improvements or new features.
-- Report issues on GitHub.

-Please see [roadmap.md](./roadmap.md) for planned features and project vision.

 # Known Issues